 Residency project

 Each resident completes a research or major project as part of their residency training.
-Each resident will work with their preceptor in the selection of their project.
-The PGY1 pharmacy practice residents will present the results of this project at the Annual PPA Meeting in spring.
-The PGY2 clinical pharmacogenomics resident will present their results at an appropriate clinical meeting (ASCPT, U of M PGx Conference, or U of FL PGx conference) and at the NorthStar Residency Conference.
+Each resident will work with their advisor in the selection of their project and will be assigned a Subject Matter Expert preceptor to work with them on the project.
+The PGY1 pharmacy residents will present the results of this project at the annual PPA Meeting in spring.
 Assistance in research project design and statistics is provided by Children’s Minnesota Research Sponsored Programs.

 Adverse Drug Report Review